pub struct InboundGroupSession { /* private fields */ }Expand description

 pub fn advance_to(&mut self, index: u32) -> bool

-Returns true if the ratchet has been advanced, false if the ratchet was already advanced past the given index.
+Returns true if the ratchet was successfully advanced, or false if

 pub fn decrypt( &mut self, message: &MegolmMessage, ) -> Result<DecryptedMessage, DecryptionError>